pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 443/tcp open   https   syn-ack ttl 61
 ```

-Then ran a standard scan for the specific ports found - **22,80,443**.
+Then ran a standard scan for the specific open ports found - **22, 80, 443**.

 ```bash
 # Nmap 7.91 scan initiated Wed Nov 11 22:46:57 2020 as: